crklinkenberg/symcom-doc/content/Symcom Old Topics/Bönninghausen Sources.md

 #### Heading import:
 The rubrics heading needed to be imported first.
 The UI for headings import is handled by `import-bonninghausen-rubick-headings.php` script.
 The contents pasted in the text box when submitted is first validated by JS function.

-Each input line is processed one by one just like the [[Topics/Source Import\|Source Import]] process but is handled by `importedStringManipulationProcessForBonninghausen()` PHP function for string manipulations.
+Each input line is processed one by one just like the [[Source Import\|Source Import]] process but is handled by `importedStringManipulationProcessForBonninghausen()` PHP function for string manipulations.

 The imported symptoms are saved in the `bonninghausen_symptoms` SQL table.
 The table structure is same like the `symptoms` SQL table.
 Any grades associated in this process is saved in `bonninghausen_symptom_grading_settings` SQL table.